lambdaFun94/webinar-studio-starter-demo/README.md

 ## What is Studio?

 Studio is a tool that lets Admins and Developers alike build React Applications with ease.
 For now, we're focused on Applications corresponding to a Site.
 But, that may change in the future.
-It provides a no-code, visual Editor that allows users to add and remove pages, add and remove Components to pages, and configure Components on a page.
+It provides a no-code, visual editor that allows users to add and remove Components to pages, and configure Components on a page.
 Here's a screenshot of Studio in action:

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+8.58.09+AM.png)

-Okay, cool.
-But how is this really different from SquareSpace or Landing Pages?
-For starters, Studio generates a React Site under the hood.
-That means better page performance.
-However, the key difference is the accessibility of the generated files.
 As users perform operations in the Editor, Studio is writing human-readable, well formulated TSX files to the repo.
 Developers can easily work with, and directly modify, these TSX files outside Studio, as need be.
-Neither SquareSpace nor Landing Pages make the generated code accessible.
-Even if they did, the code is not human readable.

 ## Setting up your Studio Repository

-1. To start, clone this starter repo.
-It mimics a PagesJS-style setup.
+1. To start, clone this starter repo
+1. Ensure you have the Pages development dependencies installed.
+Directions here TODO.
-2. Make sure you're using a modern Node version, specifically v18.
+1. Make sure you're using node 18.
-3. Run `npm install`.
+1. Run `npm install`.
-4. The starter is meant to be used with Slapshot's test account in Production (`businessId` of 3350634).
-Using the Yext CLI, generate authorization credentials for this account.

-To make sure you're set up properly, invoke `npm run studio` in the terminal.
-Instead of the PagesJS dev server being spun up, you should see Yext Studio appear!

-This command is set up to first generate the features.json and local test data before starting Studio.
-If you would like to just start Studio without additional setup, you can run `npx studio`.
+1. Connect to your yext account with `yext init <acount_id>` or `yext init -u sandbox <account_id>` if using a sandbox account.
+1. Cd into the starter repo and run `yext resources apply platform-config`.
+This will add some dummy data to your sandbox account.
+1. Run `npm run studio` and follow the login prompts.
+1. You should now see Yext Studio appear in the browser

 ## Adding and Removing Pages

-Your Site currently has one page: `location`.
+Your Site currently has one page: `product`.
 This page is actually an Entity Template.
 Studio's chosen a random Entity to render the preview you see.
 You'll want to add more pages, which can be either Static or Entity Templates.
 A new page can be added by using the `+` icon here:

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+9.07.15+AM.png)